Brigham Young: Latter Day Saint conversion

-After visiting Joseph Smith in Kirtland, Brigham set out to preach with his brother Joseph in the winter of 1832-1833.
+After visiting Joseph Smith in Kirtland, Brigham set out to preach with his brother Joseph in the winter of 1832–1833.
 Joseph had been a Reformed Methodist preacher and the two made a similar "preaching circuit" in eastern Canada.
-They described the Book of Mormon as the "stick of Joseph" mentioned in Ezekiel 37.
-Young continued to preach in eastern Canada in the spring, and accompanied two Canadian converts to Kirtland in July 1833.
+They described the Book of Mormon as the "stick of Joseph", mentioned in Ezekiel 37.
+Young continued to preach in eastern Canada in the spring and accompanied two Canadian converts to Kirtland in July 1833.
 Young and his two daughters moved to Kirtland along with the Kimball family later that summer.
 Here he became acquainted with Mary Ann Angell, a convert to the faith from Rhode Island, and the two were married in February 1834 and obtained a marriage certificate on March 31, 1834.

-In May 1834, Young became a member of Zion's Camp, and traveled to Missouri and returned to Kirtland with members of the camp in August.
-After his return to Kirtland, Young did carpentry, painting and glazing work to earn money.
+In May 1834, Young became a member of Zion's Camp and traveled to Missouri.
+He returned to Kirtland with members of the camp in August.
+After his return to Kirtland, Young did carpentry, painting, and glazing work to earn money.
 He also worked on the Kirtland Temple and went to a grammar school.
-His third child and first son, Joseph A. Young was born shortly after his return.
+His third child and first son, Joseph A. Young, was born shortly after his return.
 Mary Ann, who was pregnant at the time, had provided for Young's two daughters and the children of her brother Solomon Angell and their friend Lorenzo Booth while Young was away with Zion's Camp.